ScholarTools/mendeley_python/readme.md

 ##Motivation##

-My focus is on developing scripting access to my Mendeley data.
-As a simple example, I might wish to know which of my Mendeley entries are missing valid Pubmed IDs, and then remedy this by adding them.
-Doing this would help to ensure higher quality meta data for my entries.
-As another example, I might wish to know which of the references from a paper I am reading are in my library or not.
+The focus is on developing scripting access to my Mendeley data, particularly user data.
+As a simple example, one might wish to know which of their Mendeley entries are missing valid Pubmed IDs, and remedy this by adding them.
+Doing this would help to ensure higher quality meta data.
+As another example, one might wish to know which of the references from a paper they are reading are in their library or not.
 By writing code we can make a query to the API for this information.

-Mendeley provides a [Python API](https://github.com/Mendeley/mendeley-python-sdk).
-When originally implementing this code I found the API to be lacking.
-It (the Mendeley version) has since been updated substantially.

-At this point I find my version easier to understand although it is not fully implemented.
+Mendeley provides a [Python SDK](https://github.com/Mendeley/mendeley-python-sdk).
+This version is meant to provide tighter support (specifically integration of methods into response objects) for further analysis.
+This version does not yet implement all available [API methods] (https://api.mendeley.com/apidocs/docs) although they are slowly being added.
+Additionally, adding new methods is relatively straightforward.

 ##Current Plans##

-(as of February 25, 2016)
+(as of May 30, 2016)

-I'm currently working on another library (TODO: Insert link) for extracting references for a given paper.
-Once this is done, I'll be implementing code to analyze whether or not these references are in the library or not.
+We are currently working on building in support for a reference retrieval program.
+Steps in this program include:

+1. Retrieving references for a paper (via the pypub and reference_resolver repositories)
+2. Determining which references are in the user library.
+3. Adding missing references (on demand) via a GUI along with the main file (article).

 ## Getting Started ##